 Buy A Book!

-Jonathan Miller’s interpretation of Alice In Wonderland – along with the BBC’s edits of The Monkees – was one of my choices when I appeared on Perfect Night In, which you can hear (and see clips of) here.
+Jonathan Miller’s interpretation of Alice In Wonderland – along with the BBC’s edits of The Monkees – was one of my choices when I appeared on Perfect Night In, which you can hear (and watch) here.

-All Fall Down And Lost In The Mystery is my piece on the enduring mystery of The Beach Boys and SMiLE – and what happened once they solved it – which you can find here.
+All Fall Down And Lost In The Mystery is a feature on the enduring mystery of The Beach Boys and SMiLE – and what happened once they solved it – which you can find here.

 There is plenty of background on The Beach Boys and SMiLE – and some speculation on what might have happened if it actually had been released in 1966 – in Rob Chapman’s excellent book Psychedelia And Other Colours; you can find You Can’t Seem To Find How You Got There, So Just Blow Your Mind, my thoughts on reading the book, here.